open/close all folders

 - Private Eye does this occasionally, possibly because there are some obvious jokes they'd rather blame on the readers (one example involved a photo of the then chief schools inspector, known to have had a relationship with a former student when he was a teacher, pointing something in a book to a schoolgirl).

 - The Age, a newspaper in Melbourne, Australia, runs a weekly caption contest called "The Adventures of Naked Man" in which readers have to caption an illustration similar to those found in Boy's Own style adventure, except one of the participants is naked.

-- Nancy Cartwright has a caption contest in the newsletter she sends to her fans.
-The earliest ones involved Bart or other characters from The Simpsons, but currently the contest pictures are drawn by Jim Meskimen.
+- Nancy Cartwright had a caption contest in the newsletter she sent to her fans.
+The earliest ones involved Bart or other characters from The Simpsons, but later the contest pictures were drawn by Jim Meskimen.